Easy 5-ingredient spiced apple and blackberry turnovers using store-bought buttery puff pastry.

 - Experiment with different flavour combinations

-Ready Rolled Puff Pastry - I always keep a few packets of ready rolled puff pastry in my freezer, ready to pull out at short notice to make recipes like these turnovers, savoury pinwheels and tarts.
+- Ready Rolled Puff Pastry - I always keep a few packets of ready rolled puff pastry in my freezer, ready to pull out at short notice to make recipes like these turnovers, savoury pinwheels, sausage rolls and tarts.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

 Two: Use a saucer or 10cm cookie cutter to stamp out rounds of puff pastry.
-Place a teaspoon of the mixture into the middle of each pastry circle.
+Place a spoonful of the mixture into the middle of each pastry circle.

 Four: Brush with egg and sprinkle with demerara sugar before baking in a hot oven for 12 minutes.